-- Kamin et al. v.
-Acord, et al., Case No. 09-22829-Civ-Jordan – Messrs.
-Cox and Sallah successfully defended an individual in a private, shareholder suit in federal court in Miami, which the Court dismissed.
+- Defended an individual in a private, shareholder suit in federal court in Miami, which the Court dismissed.
+Kamin et al. v.
+Acord, et al., Case No. 09-22829-Civ-Jordan (S.D.
+Fla.).

-- United States v.
-Blissett – As a federal prosecutor, Mr. Cox convicted a corporate officer for conducting a $27 million Ponzi scheme with more than 2000 victims.
+- As a federal prosecutor, convicted a corporate officer for conducting a $27 million Ponzi scheme with more than 2000 victims.
 Selected by Florida's Department of Financial Services as one of the top 10 securities fraud scams that resulted in a conviction in 2003.

-- United States v.
-Gratz – As a federal prosecutor, Mr. Cox convicted a former stock broker for misappropriating investor funds and violating a permanent injunction.
+- As a federal prosecutor, convicted a former stock broker for misappropriating investor funds and violating a permanent injunction.
 Selected by Miami New Times as the Best Criminal Conviction of 2005.

-- SEC v.
-Mutual Benefits Corp., et al. – As an SEC Senior Counsel, Mr. Cox was in involving in the prosecution of the fraudulent sale of viatical and life settlements that resulted in losses of $956 million to 28,000 investors worldwide.
+- As an SEC Senior Counsel, Mr. Cox was involved in the prosecution of the fraudulent sale of viatical and life settlements that resulted in losses of $956 million to 28,000 investors worldwide.
 He participated in successfully litigating case, which created federal case law holding that viatical settlement contracts constitute investment contracts under the federal securities laws.
 See SEC v.
 Mutual Benefits Corp., 408 F.3d 737 (11th Cir.
 2005).

 - Selected by peers as Florida Trend’s Florida Legal Elite in 2011 and 2010.
 See the certificate here.
 Received congratulatory letter from Representative Bill Hager, Florida House of Representatives.
 See the letter here.